Why study Business Data Science?

 Jumpstart for PhD trajectory

 The program is a two-year research master (120 EC) aiming to train future PhD students who will start their doctorate at one of the Schools in business and economics of the three partner universities.
 The program helps students to jumpstart their PhD trajectory not only through solid training, but also with direct experience in research (provided during the seminars, research clinic, research hackathons, skill workshops, thesis, interaction with faculty, research assistantships opportunities), and teaching (e.g., teaching assistantships opportunities).
+Students who successfully complete the research master Business Data Science are assisted in finding PhD positions at one of the three partner universities.

 Focus on Data Science